 Key Takeaways: CCDA has experienced a decline in YTD liquidity due to a one-time insurance payment of \$3.8M during the month of January, representing a permanent variance to the cash flow forecast.
 Timing of this payment was unknown at the beginning of FY19; thus, it was not included in the original Liquidity Plan.
 Future decline in liquidity for the remainder of the year is primarily related to additional CapEx projects undertaken during the fiscal year.
-CCDA has already surpassed the FY19 approved revenue budget, and will continue to increase expenses in order to generate incremental revenue from events hosted at its managed venues.
+CCDA will continue to increase expenses in order to generate incremental revenue from events hosted at its managed venues.

-- 1. (\$2.1M) YTD actuals vs. Liquidity Plan: - a. \$2.3M favorable variance related to an increased number of events taking place in the PR Coliseum and Convention Center. - b. \$1.1M in disaster-related reimbursement receipts for expenses incurred in FY18, which is a permanent variance to the cash flow forecast. - c. (\$3.8M) in purchased services due to delayed insurance payments as a result of the previous provider of property insurance becoming insolvent.
-This is a permanent variance to the cash flow forecast. - d. (\$2.1M) relating to CapEx due to the completion of projects from both FY18 and FY19 not included in the cash flow forecast.
-FY18 projects not completed were pushed into FY19, and new projects have been added during the fiscal year. - 20 15.1 15 Millions of US Dollars 13.8 13.7 13.9 14.0 (2.1) 11.4 (1.8) 10.3 10.0 Liquidity Plan YTD Actuals and Revised Rest of Year Forecast Jun-18 Jul-18 Aug-18 Sep-18 Oct-18 Nov-18 Dec-18 Jan-19 Feb-19 Mar-19 Apr-19 May-19 Jun-19
+- 1. (\$1.9M) YTD actuals vs. Liquidity Plan: - a. \$1.8M favorable variance related to a greater number of events taking place in the PR Coliseum and Convention Center than originally forecast. - b. \$1.1M in disaster-related reimbursement receipts for expenses incurred in FY18, which is a permanent variance to the cash flow forecast. - c. \$0.6M favorable variance related to Room Tax Transfers from Tourism, which is timing related. - d. (\$3.8M) in purchased services due to delayed insurance payments as a result of the previous provider of property insurance becoming insolvent.
+This is a permanent variance to the cash flow forecast. - e. (\$2.0M) relating to CapEx due to the completion of projects from both FY18 and FY19 not included in the cash flow forecast.
+FY18 projects not completed were pushed into FY19, and new projects have been added during the fiscal year.

+Jun-18 Jul-18 Aug-18 Sep-18 Oct-18 Nov-18 Dec-18 Jan-19 Feb-19 Mar-19 Apr-19 May-19 Jun-19